-So, you’re responsible for new product offerings at a utility – or maybe you’re responsible for operational efficiency at a big corporate.
+So, you’re responsible for new product offerings at a utility – or maybe you’re responsible for operational efficiency at a big corporation.
 And, as a team, you’ve decided to highlight energy management as a key new area of growth and/or to reduce your own internal energy consumption.

 But, where do you start?